lokijoanderso/lokijoanderso.github.io/README.md

 ## Welcome to My GitHub Page

-I am currently a graduate student in the University of Chicago's Master of Science in Computational Analytics for Public Policy program.
+I currently work at the University of Puget Sound in their Institutional Research office.
+I'm a recent graduate of the University of Chicago's Master of Science in Computational Analytics for Public Policy program.
 I'm also a massive community college / open access education fan, a visual artist and lover of learning.

 ### Current Projects